 Thus, the importance of administrative costs relative to tax collections is the critical determinant of whether there should be an output cutoff.
 Increasing the cutoff generates additional profits for existing untaxed firms, allowing the government to raise taxes on firms above the cutoff without necessitating a rise in the consumer price to keep expected profits equal to zero.
 But a higher cutoff reduces taxable output, which tends to reduce tax revenue.
-If the average net tax on output, $T^e$ , is small enough (but positive), however, then this second effect will be unimportant, so additional revenue can be generated by raising the cutoff, at no cost to the consumer.
+If the average net tax on output, Te, is small enough (but positive), however, then this second effect will be unimportant, so additional revenue can be generated by raising the cutoff, at no cost to the consumer.
 This additional revenue can then be distributed to the consumer through a reduction in the consumer price.

-Note that this welfare gain requires that the cutoff be high enough to induce a sizable number of firms to produce untaxed output.
-Consequently, Proposition 5 lends further support for the optimality of the missing middle.
-In particular, a welfare-improving output cutoff induces a sizable number of firms to opt out of the tax system by lowering their tax rates, so that there are many small untaxed firms as well as some large taxed firms, but there is a missing middle of intermediate-sized firms.
+Note that this welfare gain requires that the cutoff be high enough to induce a sufficient number of firms to produce untaxed output.
+Consequently, Proposition 5 lends further support for the theoretical optimality of the missing middle.
+In particular, a welfare-improving output cutoff induces some firms to opt out of the tax system by lowering their tax rates, so that there are many small untaxed firms as well as some large taxed firms, but there is a missing middle of intermediate-sized firms.
 Although Proposition 5 places an upper bound on values of $T^e$ under which a welfare-improving output cutoff must exist, this upper bound is not necessarily small.
+However, it is important to bear in mind the caveat that the optimality of the missing middle is a theoretical result, and Propositions 4 and 5 provide only limited guidance as to its quantitative magnitude.